BrightChanges/InfoScience/Journal.md

             cel.append(nums)
         for nums in cel:
-            print nums, 'C are' , convert(nums), 'F'
+            print nums, 'C are' , convert(nums), 'F' Result:https://github.com/BrightChanges/InfoScience_Kien-Le-Trung/blob/master/Screen%20Shot%200002-04-09%20at%209.15.16%20PM.png and 3 other pictures in my main file on Github.

  Task4-Add a bar graph at the bottom right corner of the screen that counts the number of infected people and the number of healthy people+Add a counter for the number of times the simulation has run: from __future__ import division